How Software Testing Enhances Video Production

 - Compatibility Testing: Assessment of the interplay changes to plugins, file types, and media assets with other variations of the software.

-2. Improving Video Playback & Streaming Quality
+2. Enhancing Video Playback & Streaming Quality

 For nowadays, all people aim to be able to stream videos online without the hated buffering.
 From YouTube, Netflix, Twitch, and Vimeo.
 Each service that offers video streaming has to be complemented with fresh air ventilation tests to ensure that their systems are working up to spec.

-Key Areas of Testing:
+Pivotal Areas of Testing:

 - Codec & Format Testing: Makes sure the various video types (MP4, MOV, AVI and MKV) function on different devices and media players.